ABelliqueux/blender_io_export_psx_mesh/README.md

 Open a working copy of your scene, add the needed [flags](https://github.com/ABelliqueux/blender_io_export_psx_mesh/wiki/Flags) and export your level in the `3dcam-headers` folder.
 Following [those steps](https://github.com/ABelliqueux/3dcam-headers#compiling), you should now see your scene running on PSX !

+# Custom properties helper add-on

+A [small blender addon](https://github.com/ABelliqueux/blender_io_export_psx_mesh/blob/main/copy_custom_prop.py) is provided that facilitates copying [flags](https://github.com/ABelliqueux/blender_io_export_psx_mesh/wiki/Flags) between several objects in your scene.

+Once enabled, first select the objects you want to copy the flags to, then the object that has the flags you want copied, then access the functionality via the `Object` menu in the 3D viewport, or use the `Shift+P` keyboard shortcut.

 # Credits